AdobeDocs/analytics.en/help/components/metrics/unique-visitors.md

 # Unique visitors

-The 'Unique visitors' metric shows the number of visitor ID's for the dimension value.
-It is one of the most common metrics used when determining traffic, as it gives a high-level overview of the popularity of a dimension value.
+The 'Unique visitors' metric shows the number of visitor ID's for the dimension item.
+It is one of the most common metrics used when determining traffic, as it gives a high-level overview of the popularity of a dimension item.
 For example, a visitor can come to your site every day for a month, but they still count as a single unique visitor.

 If you use [Cross-device analytics](../cda/overview.md), this metric is renamed to 'Unique Devices'.